steemit/smt-whitepaper/smt-manual/manual.md

 ## Hardcoded Token Parameters

-Hardcoded parameters are configuration constants that affect the behavior of SMT's, but are deliberately excluded from `smt_setup_parameters` or `smt_runtime_parameters`.
+Hardcoded parameters are configuration constants that affect the behavior of SMTs, but are deliberately excluded from `smt_setup_parameters` or `smt_runtime_parameters`.
 The reason they are designed to be non-configurable is that allowing these parameters to significantly deviate from the values used for STEEM would result in significant risks, such as:

 - May result in a very complicated implementation.
 - May result in extreme end-user frustration.